EV LEGISLATION GUIDE

 Enforcement & Penalties

-• OZEV — Smart Charge Points Regulations — OZEV can issue civil penalties to manufacturers and importers of non-compliant charge points.
-Maximum penalty of £10,000 per non-compliant unit.
+• OZEV — Smart Charge Points Regulations — OZEV can issue civil penalties to manufacturers and importers of non-compliant charge points, up to £10,000 per non-compliant unit.
 OZEV-approved installer status can be revoked for repeated installation of non-compliant equipment.

 • Building control — Part S — failure to comply with Part S during new construction or renovation can result in building control refusing to issue a completion certificate, preventing the building being occupied.
 Retrospective regularisation is possible but costly.